timapril/ns2/draft-tapril-ns2.md

 --- abstract

 Within the DNS, there is no mechanism for authoritative servers to advertise which transport methods they are capable of.
-If secure transport methods are adopted by authoritative operators, protocol negotiation would be required.
-This document provides two new Resource Record Types, NS2 and NS2T, to facilitate that negotiation by allowing zone owners to signal how the authoritative nameserver(s) for their zone(s) may accept queries.
+If secure transport methods are adopted by authoritative operators, transport signaling would be required to negotiate how authoritative servers would be contacted by resolvers.
+This document provides two new Resource Record Types, NS2 and NS2T, to facilitate this negotiation by allowing zone owners to signal how the authoritative nameserver(s) for their zone(s) may accept queries.

 --- middle